groveapp/back-end-old--ignore-/README.md

 #### Running and Testing the Server

 First, make sure you have Node.js with npm installed, and clone this whole "back-end" repository into a suitable folder.

+Insert the database username and password into "/config/development.json" (ask to get them if you don't have them already).

 Run "npm install" in /server/src to install all the needed packages.
 Then run "npm start" (still in /server/src), and you should be off to the races.

 If the node environment hasn't been set, run the command SET NODE_ENV=development.